mougrim/php-xdebug-proxy/README.md

             ],
         ],
         'ideRegistrationServer' => [
-           // host:port for register ide in proxy 'listen' => '127.0.0.1:9001',
+            // host:port for register ide in proxy
+            // pass empty string if you want to disable ide registration 'listen' => '127.0.0.1:9001',
         ],
     ];